 - Neck pain or stiffness, often resulting from whiplash

-While the following list of seat belt related settlements and verdicts may not be particularly useful for predicting the outcome of a future car accident case, they can help to paint a broader picture of how the severity of a seat belt injury, along with the jurisdiction and the extent of economic loss, can factor into the trial or settlement value.
-Explore our website for more information about how the type of injury or type of accident can impact the value of a claim.
+While the following list of seat belt related verdicts and settlement payouts may not be particularly useful for predicting the outcome of a future car accident case, they can help to paint a broader picture of how the severity of a seat belt injury, along with the jurisdiction and the extent of economic loss, can factor into victim compensation.
+Our website has information about the impact of the type of injury or type of accident and the settlement compensation you can expect.

-It is important to seek medical evaluation quickly after an accident, regardless of whether or not you were in pain at the scene of the crash.
+It is important to seek medical evaluation quickly after an accident, whether or not you were in pain at the crash scene.
 Many complications of seat belt syndrome, even if they don't cause immediate pain, can become much more severe, even fatal, if not treated soon after the initial injury.
-Car accident victims with bruises or lacerations from their seat belt should be tested for more serious internal injuries without exception.
+Car accident victims with bruises or lacerations from their seat belts should be tested for more serious internal injuries without exception.
 Patients with suspected chest trauma should expect to have a chest X-ray or a chest CT.

-If your seat belt syndrome or other car accident injuries were caused by the negligence of another driver, call Miller & Zois at 800-553-8082 or click here for a free no obligation Internet consultation.Sources:
+If your seat belt syndrome or other car accident injuries were caused by the negligence of another driver, call Miller & Zois at 800-553-8082 or get a free no obligation Internet consultation.Sources: